Amenability notions of hypergroups and some applications to locally compact groups

 \begin{section}{F\o lner type conditions on Hypergroups} Amenable locally compact groups are characterized by a variety of properties including F\o lner type conditions.
-As we mentioned before, these conditions relate the concept of ``amenability" (which is an algebraic notion on the group algebra) to some structural properties of the group or semigroup.
+These conditions relate the concept of ``amenability" (which is an algebraic notion on the group algebra) to some structural properties of the underlying group.
 In this section, we look at a generalization of F\o lner type conditions over hypergroups.

-\begin{subsection}{Definitions and relations} In \cite{ma}, the author introduced the Leptin condition for hypergroups.
+In \cite{ma}, the author introduced the Leptin condition for hypergroups.
 Here, we define more F\o lner type conditions for hypergroups and we study their relations.
-To recall, for each two subsets $A$ and $B$ of some set $X$, we denote their symmetric difference, $(A\setminus B) \cup (B\setminus A)$, by $A\triangle B$.
+For each two subsets $A$ and $B$ of some set $X$, we denote their symmetric difference, $(A\setminus B) \cup (B\setminus A)$, by $A\triangle B$.